emiledelmas/Website_Docx_Generator/README.md

 # Website Docx Generator in Python with Flask

-This project generates a docx with the data that an user entered into a html form !
+This project generates a docx with the data that an user entered into an html form !

 ## Getting Started

-To making this site up you need to install some libraries which are essential to the website and the generator !
+To make this site up you need to install some libraries which are essential to the website and the generator !

 ### Prerequisites

-You need to install Pip3 to install this libraries :
+You need to install Pip3 to install these libraries :
 In Windows :
 ```
 pip install flask